-In the aftermath of Hurricane Sandy, Pratt Center is working to develop community-driven long-term resiliency strategies.
+In the aftermath of Hurricane Sandy, Pratt Center worked to develop community-driven long-term resiliency strategies.

 Hurricane Sandy exposed not only the urgent need for resiliency planning across New York City, but the disparate impact of climate change on low- and moderate-income communities and small businesses along the city’s waterfront.

 From the NYCHA tenants who lived without electricity and gas for months to the Brooklyn Navy Yard manufacturers whose equipment and inventory were destroyed, Hurricane Sandy overwhelmingly affected New Yorkers without the economic, technical and political resources to quickly respond and recover.
 In several low-income communities of color, over 90% of housing units—tens of thousands of homes—were damaged or destroyed.
 Communities in the Rockaways, Red Hook and Coney Island already struggled with an inadequate and poorly maintained physical infrastructure, economic isolation, high foreclosure rates and housing in disrepair – injustices exacerbated by the storm.